 Cathedral Choirs enhance our liturgies and evangelize through sacred concerts.
 To find out about joining the Cathedral Singers (SATB), Cathedral Filipino Singers, or the Cathedral Women's Schola, call John Lee at (312) 573-4415.

 Chicago Shares is a voucher program that provides an opportunity for the community to aid homeless people in a constructive way.
-Vouchers for food and personal care items that are redeemable by area merchants may be purchased at the Cathedral after Mass, on the third Sunday of each month, in the Parish Center lobby.
+Vouchers for food and personal care items that are redeemable by area merchants may be purchased at the Cathedral after Mass, on the third Sunday of each month, in the Cathedral Vestibule, inside the State Street entrance.
 Each month, Chicago Shares reimburses merchants for all vouchers they have accepted.
 Chicago Shares needs volunteers to sell vouchers after Mass and to assist in managing the voucher program.
 Leave your name and number at (312) 573-4494.
 One of our volunteers will call you back.
 More information about Chicago Shares here - including an order form to get vouchers by mail.

 Ministry of Care offers sacramental support to Catholics in the hospital, in nursing homes and at home.
 Among the locations served by the Ministry of Care are the various hospitals within the Northwestern complex, the Rehabilitation Institute and Warren Barr Pavilion nursing home.
 Parishioners who have been trained and mandated as Ministers of Care also visit at-home parishioners.
 Six-week training sessions are required for new Ministers of Care.
 The six-session course covers a range of topics such as the spirituality of this special ministry.
 Contact the Director of the Ministry of Care, Kelly Heus, at (312) 573-4434.

 Parish Nurses’ Blood Drive